Types of Programs That Can Be Offered by Child Care Operations

 “Drop-in care” is when an operation accepts a child into care on an as-needed basis, though a child cannot be in care for more than five consecutive days or more than 15 days in a month.

-Skill classes is when an operation teaches a skill, talent, ability, expertise or proficiency.
+Skill classes refer to operations that teach a skill, talent, ability, expertise or proficiency.

 What is part-time care?

-Part-time care is when an operation allows the enrollment of a child for part of a day or week.
+Part-time care is when an operation provides care for part of a day or week.

 What is weekend care?

-Weekend care is when an operation provides care to a child on Saturday or Sunday, or both.
+Weekend care is when an operation provides care to a child on Saturday, Sunday, or both.

 What is night care?

 Night care (or nighttime care) is when an operation provides care to a child between 9 p.m. and 6 a.m.
-Night care does not include the occasional sleepover.
+Night care doesn’t include the occasional sleepover.

 What is get well care?